Personal information means information about an identifiable individual that is recorded in any form including, but not limited to: –

 - Your Internet Protocol (IP) address or the proxy address of your Internet Service Provider (e.g. AOL, CompuServe, and so on).

-- The query in the request.
+- The query contained in the request.
 This field captures any criteria or parameters issued with a query, such as the name of a reporting issuer or market actor.

 - The content of any sent or received cookie.

-- Other status codes and values resulting from the Web server responding to the request received: HTTP status code, Windows NT code, number of bytes sent, number of bytes received, duration (in seconds) to fulfill the request, server port number addressed, and protocol version.
+- Other status codes and values resulting from the Web server responding to the request received: HTTP status code, the Windows NT code, number of bytes sent, number of bytes received, duration (in seconds) to fulfill the request, server port number addressed, and protocol version.

 This computer system employs software security programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 Such attempts are strictly prohibited.
 Except for authorized law enforcement investigations, no other attempts are made to identify individual users or their usage habits.

 The TTSEC may disclose your Personal Information in the good faith belief that such action is necessary to:

 - To comply with a legal obligation, court order or under any other special circumstances requiring us to do so;